Lockheed Martin F-35 Lightning II procurement: Australia

 On 25 November 2009, Australia committed to placing a first order for 14 aircraft at a cost of A$3.2 billion, with deliveries to begin in 2014.
 However, in May 2012, it was announced that the purchase of twelve F-35As from the initial order were being deferred to 2014 as part of wider ADF budget cuts in order to balance the Federal Government budget for the 2012-13 financial year.
-Two F-35As from the initial order are in production and are still expected to be in Australian service in 2014 for testing and evaluation.

 Air Marshal Geoff Brown, the Chief of Air Force, has said that "anything less than 100 JSFs severely limits the options available to government and only provides a boutique capability", and that the fighter is necessary for the RAAF to be able to keep up with the aircraft other air forces in Australia's region are expected to operate in the 2020s.

 The construction of the Canberra-class amphibious vessels for the Royal Australian Navy has led to suggestions from some quarters that the RAN should procure a number of the F-35B STOVL version to operate from these ships.
 However, while cross-decking with other nations may well occur, the RAN has stated that the operation of Australian fixed wing aircraft is unlikely.
 In 2014 Defence Minister David Johnston said that the government was considering the purchase of F-35Bs to use aboard the ships.
 Tony Abbott directed that the team developing a new defence white paper consider the issue.
 This assessment found that the cost of modifying the ships to operate F-35Bs would be very high, and the idea was rejected before the completion of the White Paper.

 On 23 April 2014, Australia confirmed the purchase of 58 F-35A Lightning II fighters in a US$11.5 billion deal.
 The 58 fighter order is the second tranche of the Australian Defence Force's Air 6000 Phase 2A/2B new air combat capability (NACC) project, with a previous order of 14 F-35s being the first tranche.
-The 72 F-35s will replace the RAAF's fleet of 71 F/A-18A/B Hornets and supplement the country's F/A-18F Super Hornet and EA-18G Growler fleets.
-The first four F-35s are to be delivered to Australia in 2018, with initial operating capability being reached in 2020.
+The 72 F-35s replaced the RAAF's fleet of 71 F/A-18A/B Hornets and supplemented the country's F/A-18F Super Hornet and EA-18G Growler fleets.
+The first four F-35s were delivered to Australia in 2018, with initial operating capability being reached in 2020.
 A Phase 2C tranche of the plan is to purchase 28 more planes to replace the Air Force's 24 Super Hornets.
 Although Super Hornets were bought as a bridging capability until the arrival of the F-35, delays in the JSF program will keep the Super Hornets and Growlers flying for 20 years, with a decision regarding Phase 2C deferred until the early 2020s.
 The purchase will be in line with previous defense budget planning.